vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-10-my-ultimate-ingestion-process-for-histocical-data-at-scale-with-kusto.md

 The function's logic is returning the "next slice" of data.
 It looks at where the ingestion table is and fetches a slice after that.

-The advantage of this approach is that if an ingestion fails, it query will automatically
+The advantage of this approach is that if an ingestion fails, the query will automatically start over since the ingestion table won't have changed.

 ## Author Logic App (4)